marwan404/PassMan/README.md

 * Reformatted the codebase with Black and fixed lint issues with Ruff.
 * Added coverage reporting to CI and a Codecov badge to the README.
 * Added a CodeQL security scanning workflow to run periodic security analysis.
+* Added a Bandit security scan step to CI for fast static checks.

 ---